CarVac/MeleeConchRuleset/ruleset.md

 ## Configuration

-These rules do not apply during a configuration mode which is not permitted for use during gameplay.
+These rules do not apply during any configuration mode that uses the controller outputs to display settings.

+Any such configuration modes are not permitted for use during gameplay.

 # Digital Outputs